equinor/neqsim/README.md

 ## File System

-'''
-neqsim/: main library with all modules
+>neqsim/: main library with all modules
+>

-neqsim/thermo/: Main path for thermodynamic routines neqsim/thermo/util/examples/: examples of use of Thermodynamic Models and Routines
+>neqsim/thermo/: Main path for thermodynamic routines
+>neqsim/thermo/util/examples/: examples of use of Thermodynamic Models and Routines
+>

-neqsim/thermodynamicOperation: Main path for flash routines (TPflash, phase envelopes, etc.) neqsim/thermodynamicOperation/util/example/: examples of use of thermodynamic operations (eg. flash calculations etc.)
+>neqsim/thermodynamicOperation: Main path for flash routines (TPflash, phase envelopes, etc.)
+>neqsim/thermodynamicOperation/util/example/: examples of use of thermodynamic operations (eg. flash calculations etc.)
+>

-neqsim/physicalProperties: Main path for Physical Property methods neqsim/physicalProperties/util/examples/: Examples of use of physical properties calculations
+>neqsim/physicalProperties: Main path for Physical Property methods
+>neqsim/physicalProperties/util/examples/: Examples of use of physical properties calculations
+>

-neqsim/physicalProperties: Main path for Physical Property methods neqsim/physicalProperties/util/examples/: Examples of use of physical properties calculations
+>neqsim/physicalProperties: Main path for Physical Property methods
+>neqsim/physicalProperties/util/examples/: Examples of use of physical properties calculations
+>

-neqsim/processSimulation: Main path for Process Simulation Calculations neqsim/processSimulation/util/examples/: Examples of use of Process Simulation calculations
+>neqsim/processSimulation: Main path for Process Simulation Calculations
+>neqsim/processSimulation/util/examples/: Examples of use of Process Simulation calculations
+>

-changelog.txt : History of what changed between each version. license.txt: license document
+>changelog.txt : History of what changed between each version.
-'''
+>license.txt: license document